 Not that long ago, I read an inspiring article written by Steve Olsen and posted over at The Utah Amicus.
 While I think he failed to support his thesis statement, the piece itself was a wake-up call to families to start taking charge of their affairs and stop depending on strangers to do it all for them.
 In short, we’re at a point where too many of us outsource core functions of the family and I doubt we even realize it.

 To a degree, advanced economies require specialization.
+I know that for my kids it was hard when we moved, but I tried to talk to a property rental agency that would help me to get a house fast so they wouldn’t stress over the fact that we didn’t have a place to live.
 I’m content paying someone else to butcher my meat, grow my vegetables and bake my bread.
 I’m fine with taxes that pay for roads, garbage collection and fire protection.
 If I had to take care of all of these things myself, I’d be spending all of my time subsisting, a feature of third world countries.

 We have to be careful how much we delegate to others, however.
 It seems that these days, we expect others to take care of far too many things that were once the domain of the family.
 We send our children to schools expecting them to learn without our help.
 We send them to church to learn positive morals and good social behavior without reinforcing those values at home.
 Some families even unnecessarily delegate the basic task of spending time with our children to daycare centers and caretakers.